renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/Java_JDBC.md

 - Network Protocol Driver
 - Thin Driver

 The current version of JDBC is 4.3.
 It is the stable release since 21st September, 2017.
-It is based on the X/Open SQL Call Level Interface.
+It is based on the X/Open docs.SQL Call Level Interface.

 The java.sql package contains classes and interfaces for JDBC API.
 A list of popular interfaces of JDBC API are given below: